VladyslavHontar/A2_house_pricing_data_vis/WRITTEN_REPORT.md

 ## Executive Summary

 This report presents an interactive dashboard for analyzing European housing price trends from 2010 to 2024.
 The project addresses the challenge faced by young professionals and students who want to compare housing costs across different European countries before relocating.
-Our dashboard uses official data from Eurostat covering over 30,000 records from 30+ countries.
+Our dashboard uses official data from Eurostat covering over 30,000 records from 30 European countries.

 We created four interactive visualizations: a geographic map showing price distribution, a bar chart ranking countries, a time series chart showing trends, and a scatter plot analyzing growth patterns.
 The analysis shows that housing prices increased significantly in most European countries since 2010, with the highest growth in countries like Turkey, Czech Republic, and Hungary.
 The dashboard loads in under 3 seconds and uses color-blind safe design to ensure accessibility.